Skip to Content

-Biophysics is an interdisciplinary science that combines biological knowledge, fundamental principles of physics and chemistry with experimental exploration, mathematical analysis and computer modeling to explain the structures and processes underlying life.
-Biophysics majors enjoy a flexible curriculum that combines coursework from physics, chemistry, and biochemistry; along with specially designed biophysics courses.
+Biophysics is an interdisciplinary science that integrates biological knowledge and the fundamental principles of physics and chemistry with experimental exploration, mathematical analysis, and computer modeling to explain the structures and processes underlying life.
+Biophysics majors benefit from a flexible curriculum that combines coursework in physics, chemistry, and biochemistry, alongside specially designed biophysics courses.

 To declare the major and/or speak with an advisor regarding curriculum, make an academic advising appointment with us through the LSA Advising Portal or email biophys-sso@umich.edu.